 So what are the best reasons for considering broadband from Gigaclear?

 - Fast rural internet access - Internet services in rural areas is notoriously terrible.
 If Gigaclear is available in your area it's all but guaranteed to be the best you can get, by some margin.

-- Unbeatable speeds - The 1Gb package is as fast as you can get in the UK.
-In addition, fibre-to-the-home broadband should deliver the advertised speeds.
-Most other providers can often be a lot slower than their advertised "up to" speeds.
+- Unbeatable speeds - The Hyperfast 900 package is as fast as you can get in the UK, even compared to services you can get in big cities.
+Better still, fibre-to-the-home broadband should deliver the advertised speeds.

 - Very fast upload speeds - With upload speeds that match the download speeds, the service is ideal if you share a lot of large files, or make video calls.